choojs/choo-store/README.md

 ## Features

-- `namespace` to keep your state clean
+- namespace with [`storeName`](https://github.com/choojs/choo#appusecallbackstate-emitter-app) to keep state clean and improve tracing
-- `initialState` to make resetting easy
+- set `initialState` to make resetting easy
-- `events` for all your events
+- organize all your `events` to reduce boilerplate
-- `reset` event included by default
+- event names made available in `state.events.storeName`
-- event names made available in `state.events`
+- free `reset` event included with purchase

 ## Install